stefanneamtu/Two-Token-AMM---Near/README.md

 However, the transfer cross-contract call can fail, for example, if the user is unregistered with the swapped token's storage.
 If this happens, the user's funds will be lost in the AMM and the AMM won't be able to transfer the swapped tokens.
-Therefore, the callback `swap_callback` must handle this case and inform the calling contract to refund the transfered tokens:
+Therefore, the callback `swap_callback` must handle this case and inform the calling contract to refund the transferred tokens:

 ```rust
     #[private]